1996 Slovenian electoral system referendum

 A referendum on the electoral system was held in Slovenia on 8 December 1996.
 Voters were given three options to approve or not; a compensatory system, a two-round majority system and a proportional representation system at a national level.

 Due to the low turnout of 37.9%, none of the proposals crossed the legal threshold and the results were invalidated.
-However, in 1998 the results were revisited by the Constitutional Court, who found that the two round majority system had been approved.
+Later, in 1998, the results were revisited by the Constitutional Court, who found that the two round majority system had in fact been approved.
+However, the system ended up not being adopted after negotiations between parliamentary parties resulted in the approval of a proportional representation system with a 4% electoral threshold, which was added as an amendment to Article 80 of the Constitution, bypassing the court ruling.

 Results

 Option A: Compensatory system

-The compensatory system was proposed by the National Assembly.
-It would have 44 single member constituencies complemented by a list vote using proportional representation which would produce a proportional seat total.
+The compensatory system (mixed-member proportional representation) was proposed by the National Assembly.
+It would have 44 single member constituencies elected via the two-round system, complemented by a list vote using proportional representation, which would produce a more proportional seat total.
+Voters would cast two ballots (one for their constituency, and one for the national list).

 Option B: Two-round majority system

 The two-round majority system would have 88 single member constituencies.
 It was proposed by the Social Democratic Party of Slovenia and 43,710 voters.